Building Confidence and Finding Joy Through Creativity

-What creative activities do your kids like?
-When they have unscheduled time and aren’t on their digital devices or watching TV, what do they like to do?
+What creative activities do your kids enjoy?
+When they are not on their digital devices or watching TV, what do they like to do?

-Are they the artistic type who likes to draw, paint or make sculptures out blocks or rocks?
-Do they enjoy making up new dance moves or their own music?
+Are they the artistic type who likes to draw, paint or make sculptures?
+Do they enjoy making up new dance moves?
+Do they like playing an instrument or recording their own music?
 Are they drawn to acting out make believe stories or creating plays with other kids?
-Do they love being outside designing obstacle courses or challenging jumps for trying out on their skateboards?
+Do they love being outside designing obstacle courses or challenging jumps for their skateboards or bikes?
 Do they like baking or cooking?

 Part of growing up is figuring out what you like to do and what you’re good at.
 When your kids find a passion and devote time to it, they build their confidence with their accomplishments.
 Trying out various creative activities will help them discover their gifts and talents.